ChatGPT and the Evolving Field of Artificial Intelligence (AI)

 Large language models (LLMs) – an AI model that processes immense amounts of text (usually collected from publicly available online sources) and uses deep learning algorithms to detect and understand language patterns, common usages, and contexts.
 LLMs are uniquely capable of recognizing patterns of human communication and are typically enhanced through training by humans.

-GPT-3 – generative pretrained transformer 3, an LLM created by OpenAI that uses deep learning to produce (generate) human-like text based on user prompts.
-GPT-3 can perform a range of related language tasks and is the third iteration of the service.
+GPT-4generative pretrained transformer 4, an LLM created by OpenAI that uses deep learning to produce (generate) human-like text based on user prompts.
+GPT-4 can perform a range of related language tasks and is the third iteration of the service.
 It is uniquely able to do things it has not been explicitly trained to do.

 Generative AI – AI specifically developed to produce an output.
 These typically aim to produce text, audio, or video, but are expanding into other fields such as music as well.
 ChatGPT is an example of text-to-text generative AI, while tools like Stable Diffusion and DALL-E 2 are examples of text-to-image generative AI.